variousauthors/the-valley/NEXTSTEPS.md

 #### Backlog

-- [] no boat, retreat to town and full heal in towns
+- [x] no boat, retreat to town and full heal in towns
   - a flag on the map CHECKPOINT to indicate that this is a save
   - always return to either boat if it exists or the last checkpoint
-- [] implement the full 18 character dialog, with LINE_BREAK not consuming a character
+- [x] implement the full 18 character dialog, with LINE_BREAK not consuming a character
+- [] encounter rate per terrain type
+     - in checkForRandomEncounter we have a note about tying the bitmask to the current tile
 - [] tidy up the graphics
      - remove unused graphics
      - each logical set of graphics should be defined as CONSTANT + $0 so that we can more easily insert remove graphics from the master without having to change _too_ much
+- [] per map checkpoint
+     - rather than having the checkpoint be based on the transport event... we could have it be a fixed point per map.
+The transport event is awkward because it puts the player on a tile they could never actually step on AND it means they have to walk back and forth to exit again after respawning
+     - but that's also awkward because some maps have two entrances...

 BUGS
 - [] boat displays over the top half of the battle screen